On this Marketing Monday, we're discussing Voice Search trends and finding your voice! 🗣🎙

 Keep in mind that not only will more companies produce audio content in the hopes of gaining brand awareness (so you should, too), but voice ads are likely to come in soon.
 This means you’ll be able to purchase voice ad space – like Google AdWords, but for home speakers — in the future!

-For all voice technology, remember to write in a conversational tone, focus on getting featured snippets on Google, and think about keywords that people will speak rather than type.
+For all voice technology, remember to write in a conversational tone.
+You should focus on getting featured snippets on Google.
+Think about keywords that people will speak rather than type.
 “Long-tail keywords” -- three-to-five word conversational phrases -- help you get noticed better through voice over traditional short keywords.
 For example, a vintage ice cream shop would benefit more from using keywords like “fifties diner ice cream” than just “ice cream”.
 These specific keyword phrases help place your business right in front of the ideal customer - the ones searching for your business with their voice!

 All of this to say, voice search is a future trend that your business can start taking advantage of now.
 Monitoring your keywords to stay conversational & being on the lookout for upcoming voice search ads can allow you to stay on the cusp of the voice marketing revolution.